deconstructionalism/apple_music_import/README.md

 1. Clone this repository locally
 1. Run `uv venv` to set up and activate virtual env
-1. Run `uv pip install -r pyproject.toml` to install all packages
+1. Run `uv sync` to install all packages

 ## Run App